Purdue-ACM-SIGAPP/website/README.md

 Similarly to the schedule, if an app is not released on either the Play Store or the App Store, do not include the respective property, and the page will not display the button.

+The app's picture should be added to `img/apps/file.ext`, and the name of the file should be the same as what was `require`'d in this file.